Reactions to the takeover bid: Isla celebrates the result and the Spanish government shows "respect"

 Pimec speaks of "good news" for the business community, and Foment says that a "financial hub" like Sabadell is needed.

-BarcelonaThe outcome of BBVA's takeover bid for Banc Sabadell, which has resulted in bankruptcy Because it hasn't reached the minimum requirement of 30%, it has taken everyone by surprise.
-And it wasn't because of the result, since no one was entirely sure what would happen, but because it was published late on Thursday, a day ahead of schedule.
+BarcelonaThe outcome of BBVA's takeover bid for Banc Sabadell, which has resulted in bankruptcy because it has not reached the minimum requirement of 30%, it has taken everyone by surprise.
+And it hasn't been because of the result, since nobody was entirely sure what would happen, but because it was published late on Thursday, a day ahead of schedule.
+Be that as it may, in the last few hours there have been a flurry of political and business reactions to the news.

 Business celebration

-One of the main critics of the hostile takeover, the Sabadell Minority Shareholders Association, was quick to react.
-Its president, Jordi Casas, expressed "euphoric" over BBVA's failure.
+One of the main critics of the hostile takeover, the Sabadell Minority Shareholders Association, was also quick to react.
+Its president, Jordi Casas, expressed his "euphoric" enthusiasm for BBVA's failure.
 "It's good news for the country," Casas emphasized in statements to ARA.
 "BBVA hasn't understood Sabadell's project, nor have its minority shareholders," he said.

-Reactions that were also swift were those of the main employers' associations, which opposed the operation from the outset.
+The main employers' associations, which opposed the operation from the outset, were also quick to respond.
 One of them was Pimec, which estimated the resulting credit reduction at €53 billion and this Thursday positively assessed the outcome of the takeover bid.
 "This result is good news for the business community and for the country's productive economy.
 SMEs need local entities, with decision-making criteria rooted in the region and sensitive to local realities," said Pimec president Antoni Cañete.

 ERC and Junts call for greater ties with Catalonia